MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/binding-collection.md

 A XAML items control can bind to, and handle, these events by retrieving the updated collection and then updating itself to show the current elements.

 > [!NOTE]
-> For info about the current availability of the C++/WinRT Visual Studio Extension (VSIX) (which provides project template support) see [Visual Studio support for C++/WinRT](intro-to-using-cpp-with-winrt.md#visual-studio-support-for-cwinrt).
+> For info about the current availability of the C++/WinRT Visual Studio Extension (VSIX) (which provides project template support, as well as C++/WinRT MSBuild properties and targets) see [Visual Studio support for C++/WinRT](intro-to-using-cpp-with-winrt.md#visual-studio-support-for-cwinrt).

 ## Implement **single_threaded_observable_vector&lt;T&gt;**
 It will be good to have an observable vector template to serve as a useful, general-purpose implementation of  [**IObservableVector&lt;T&gt;**](/uwp/api/windows.foundation.collections.iobservablevector_t_).
 Here's a listing of a class called **single_threaded_observable_vector&lt;T&gt;**.
 In future, if this becomes a C++/WinRT type, it will be easy to switch over to using the official version of it.